 - Manages performance, including conducting Catalytic Coaching, providing coaching and recognition, addressing complaints and resolving problems, and taking corrective action as necessary.

-- Ability to demonstrate skills and experiences in working with a wide range of behavioral health disorders
+- Demonstrate skills and experiences in working with a wide range of behavioral health disorders

 - Understands recovery concepts in behavioral health; synthesizes and applies, as appropriate to their work at Sound.